lbl-srg/soep/doc-design/source/softwareArchitecture.rst

   This element will expose event indicators with their ``dependencies`` and time derivatives.

-- If a model has an event indicator, and the event indicator has a direct feedthrough on an input variable, then JModelica will exclude the derivatives of that event indicator from the model description file.
+- If a model has an event indicator, and the event indicator has a direct feedthrough on an input variable, then OPTIMICA will exclude the derivatives of that event indicator from the model description file.

 - A new dependency attribute ``eventIndicatorsDependencies`` will be added to state derivatives listed in the ``<Derivatives>`` element to include event indicators on which the state derivatives depend on.

-- JModelica will convert time event into state events, generate event indicators for those state events, and add those event indicators to the ``eventIndicatorsDependencies`` of state derivatives which depend on them.
+- OPTIMICA will convert time event into state events, generate event indicators for those state events, and add those event indicators to the ``eventIndicatorsDependencies`` of state derivatives which depend on them.